 The Company's principal financial assets include bank balances and short-term deposits that derive directly from its operations.
-The Company also holds Financial Assets classified under Fair Value through OCI.
+The Company also holds financial assets at Fair Value through Other Comprehensive Income.
 The Company's principal financial liabilities comprise other payables.